prakhar1989/docker-curriculum/tutorial/src/index.md

 }
 ```

+Sweet!
+It's looking good!
 While we are at it, let's get our Flask container running too.
 But before we get to that, we need a `Dockerfile`.
 In the last section, we used `python:3-onbuild` image as our base image.
 This time, however, apart from installing Python dependencies via `pip`, we want our application to also generate our minified Javascript file for production.
 For this, we'll require Nodejs.
 Since we need a custom build step, we'll start from the `ubuntu` base image to build our `Dockerfile` from scratch.

 > Note: if you find that an existing image doesn't cater to your needs, feel free to start from another base image and tweak it yourself.
 For most of the images on Docker Hub, you should be able to find the corresponding `Dockerfile` on Github.
 Reading through existing Dockerfiles is one of the best ways to learn how to roll your own.